Blogs

 • Linking Local and Global Action

-By referencing the Treaty in our communication and education, we can help participants understand their role as global ocean citizens.
-Responsible behaviour at sea, respect for marine ecosystems, and sustainable practices are not just local responsibilities - they are part of a collective global effort.
+By referencing the Treaty in our communication and education, we can help anyone participating understand their role as global ocean citizens.
+Responsible behaviour at sea, respect for marine ecosystems, and sustainable practices are not just local responsibilities - they are part of a joint global effort.

 • Opportunities for Engagement and Advocacy

-As the Treaty enters into force and new high-seas Marine Protected Areas are proposed, Green Sail can contribute through education, awareness-raising, and community engagement.
+As the Treaty enters into force and new high-seas Marine Protected Areas are suggested, Green Sail can contribute through education, raising awareness, and community engagement.
 This includes promoting responsible sailing practices, plastic-free initiatives, citizen-science activities, and storytelling that connects coastal communities with the protection of the seas.

-Using the High Seas Treaty as a reference point helps position Green Sail’s mission within a wider global movement, linking local maritime culture with international ocean conservation.
+Using the High Seas Treaty as a reference point helps position Green Sail’s mission within a wider global movement, connecting local maritime culture with international ocean conservation.

-The nautical tourism industry can support the High Seas Treaty by adopting responsible practices, reducing emissions and pollution, and respecting sensitive marine habitats.
+The nautical tourism industry can support the High Seas Treaty by adopting responsible practices, reducing emissions and pollution, and respecting delicate marine habitats.
 Charter companies, marinas, and operators can also raise awareness among guests, support research through data sharing, and align with international conservation standards.
-Through collaboration and proactive stewardship, the sector can help turn the treaty’s goals into real protection for the ocean.
+Through collaboration and proactive stewardship, the sector can help turn the treaty’s goals into actual protection for the ocean.

 Seagrass_a598132ff6